How to Make Oobleck

 - Drag your fingers through it in the bowl.

-- Make it a sensory bin and add in things to see if they float or sink!
+- Treat it like a sensory bin and add in things to see if they float or sink.

 More Activities for Kids!